 To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Castelnuovo di Conza.
 As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Castelnuovo di Conza archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Salerno province are:

 Alfano, Amato, Annunziata, Apicella, Bruno, Califano, Caputo, Cirillo, Coppola, Cuomo, D’Amato, D’Ambrosio, D’Angelo, De Luca, De Martino, De Rosa, Esposito, Ferraioli, Ferrara, Gallo, Giordano, Greco, Grimaldi, Iannone, Lamberti, Landi, Manzo, Marino, Napoli, Pagano, Palumbo, Pellegrino, Pepe, Rinaldi, Rizzo, Romano, Ruggiero, Russo, Santoro, Senatore, Sessa, Sica, Sorrentino, Tortora, Trotta, Vitale, Vitolo, Volpe.

-If your research is in a dead end and you need professional help from our local Italian genealogists write to email@example.com our expert in Castelnuovo di Conza area will study your request and we will reply to you with a research plan and a quote.
+Our expert in Castelnuovo di Conza area will study your request and will reply to you with a plan and a quote for your family research.

 Here below you can read the messages received from other visitors in Castelnuovo di Conza forum:

 if you only want to discuss with other people interested in genealogy in Castelnuovo di Conza feel free to leave a message below.